-In this article, we will briefly touch on four aspects of difference found in an ideas-driven organization.
+In this article, we will briefly touch on four aspects of difference found in an ideas-driven organisation.

 1. Humility